nopslide/firovm/doc/run-regtest-smartcontract.md

     ./firovm-cli generatetoaddress 200 TMkeCahCkZqAf6nwZ3XYt18RiYSJmjeit2

-Then you can call `createcontract` again, then call
+Then you can call `createcontract` again, then call.
+Moreover you can using script `auto_block_generate.sh` to auto-mining blocks every 15 seconds, and you can also change the period of block time If needed.

     ./firovm-cli generatetoaddress 1 TMkeCahCkZqAf6nwZ3XYt18RiYSJmjeit2